acharjee0712/acceptsuitenodeheroku/README.md

      set HTTPS_PROXY=http://USERNAME:PASSWORD@internet.visa.com:443

-# Steps to run the bat file after downloading the code
+# Steps to run the shell script  file after downloading the code

 * Click on Clone or Download button from the repository.